leangjia/blender_docs/manual/animation/constraints/relationship/shrinkwrap.rst

    +X, +Y, +Z, -X, -Y, -Z

-Axis Space
+Space
    Coordinate space in which the axis direction is specified.

-Projection Distance
+Distance
    Distance cutoff after which projection is assumed to have failed, leaving the location unchanged.

+Project Opposite
+   In addition to the selected projection axis, project in the opposite direction and choose the closest hit.

-Face Culling
+Face Cull
    This radio button allows you to prevent any projection over the "front side" (respectively the "back side") of the target's faces.
 The "side" of a face is determined by its normal (front being the side "from where" the normal "originates").

    Off, Front, Back

-Project Opposite
-   In addition to the selected projection axis, project in the opposite direction and choose the closest hit.

    Invert Cull
       When used with *Project Opposite* and *Face Culling*, it inverts the *Front* or *Back* cull choice for the opposite direction.

 Nearest Vertex